Care Management Strategy

 Strategy Development

 I joined the project after the initial client meetings and interviews with Insurer Nurse Associates.
-These steps set the foundation for my team's understanding of the post-discharge triage and support process, as well as created initial hypotheses for where members might appreciate digital support from insurer nurses.
+These steps set the foundation for my team's understanding of the post-discharge process, as well as created initial hypotheses for where members might appreciate digital support from insurer nurses.

-I was brought on to plan and conduct the participatory design sessions with insurance members (which I describe below).
-After the conclusion of the sessions, I stayed on to synthesize our session data into a strategy deck and Meet the Participants deck.
-The Publicis Sapient side of the project concluded after this step, leaving our client to determine how they would like to use the information in their creation of a digital solution.
+I was brought on to plan and conduct the participatory design sessions with insurance members.
+After the conclusion of the sessions, I stayed on to synthesize our session data.
+Our contract concluded after this step, leaving our client to determine how they wanted to implement the digital solutions.

 Based on the associate interviews, my team determined six themes to explore in the co-design sessions.
 We aimed to better understand members' experiences in each theme and how we might our client could improve in those areas.